 Entertainment is constant during the weekend in the Sound Shell.
 On Friday afternoon, dancers mingled with the school kids, dancing to

-On Friday night in the Sound Shell, the sounds of the Big Band have young and old dancing to the tunes.
+On Friday night in the Sound Shell, the Big Band’s sounds have young and old dancing to the tunes.

 Vintage Car Parade

-Saturday is the Vintage Car parade as well as many more activities.
+Saturday is the Vintage Car parade, and there are many more activities to fit in on the weekend.
 Some of them you have to book months ahead, but most of them you don’t.
 Beware, though, crowds are getting bigger each year, so get in early for a great view.

 More Entertainment

-There is more entertainment in the Sound Shell, dance lessons, flying displays, and a Royal Navy Concert to round out the evening in the Sound Shell.
+There is more entertainment in the Sound Shell, such as dance lessons, flying displays, and a Royal Navy Concert to round out the evening in the Sound Shell.

 On Sunday, you have the Dog Parade, markets, more dance lessons for